mildsunrise/university-4b-tfg/memory/sota.md

 4. **Disk drive:** When the BIO is selected from the queue, the block driver issues it to the drive.
 After this, the operation is complete.
 However, the disk drive itself is often capable of caching the received operations.
 Since this caching layer is in hardware it's usually transparent to the kernel, except for the need to issue cache flushes when requested.
 Utilities like `hdparm` may be used to enable or disable the drive's cache.

-If the I/O operation is directly upon an opened block device, it goes directly to step 3 and isn't of interest.
+If the I/O operation is directly upon an open block device, it goes directly to step 3 and isn't of interest.
 Also of note is that the VFS layer does have some internal caches for inodes and dentrys, but this doesn't seem to be relevant either.

 Step 2 (the writeback cache) is what we'll work with, and its behaviour and interface was further researched and is explained in section \ref{subsec:writeback-cache}.